Book of Mormon translation

-Ethan Smith's View of the Hebrews, published seven years before the Book of Mormon is thought to be source material for Joseph Smith's Book of Mormon.
+Ethan Smith’s View of the Hebrews is a book about the Jewish origins of Native Americans.
+Published seven years prior, it is considered source material for the Book of Mormon.

 It is often represented by Mormon speakers and writers, that the Book of Mormon was first to represent the American Indians as descendants of the Hebrews: holding that the Book of Mormon is unique in this.
 The claim is sometimes still ignorantly made.